-Article III.2:
+Article III.2 as amended by Amendment IX:

 The wording of sub-paragraphs (f) and (g) following the adoption of Amendment IX seems somewhat unclear.
 The new sub-paragraph (g) seems partly to cover the same ground as sub-paragraph (f), and the provision on "foreigners staying and movement" seems to be inconsistent with the responsibility of the B.H. government for foreign policy (Article III.1 (d) and immigration refugees and asylum policy (Article III.1 (f)).